Rock Against Racism Northern Carnival, 1978 | Thomas Blower

 One Big Party

-Thomas “The gig itself was great.
-There was no violence, no antagonism, it was just one big party with thousands of people in attendance.
+“The gig itself was great.
+There was no violence, no antagonism; it was just one big party with thousands of people in attendance.
 People were drinking and smoking a bit of this and that – It was fantastic.
-I was big reggae fan myself, but I didn’t dance that often, though when Steel Pulse came on you couldn’t help but dance!’
+I was a big reggae fan myself, but I didn’t dance that often, though when Steel Pulse came on, you couldn’t help but dance!’ – Thomas Blower.

-Prior this feature on Thomas’s work the images below were unseen for over forty years.
+Prior to this feature on Thomas’s work, the images below were unseen for over forty years.

 Gallery